 Formerly Pangasinan Savings and Loan Bank

 In the early part of 1976, a closely-knit circle of friends from San Fabian, Pangasinan informally gathered together and decided to organize the second thrift bank in Pangasinan.
 The group was composed of Dr. Gregorio Tercero De Guzman, Jr., a private medical practitioner, Atty.
 Conrado P. Gubatan, at that time Mayor of San Fabian, Mr. Daniel P. Calimlim, an insurance underwriter also engaged in the poultry business, and Mr. Mauro S. Abalos, an accountant, and businessman.
 They invited Msgr.
-Oscar A. Aquino, who was then parish priest of San Fabian and a native of Mangaldan to join them.
+Oscar A. Aquino, who was then parish priest of San Fabian and a native of Mangaldan joined them.
 With the support of some relatives, namely, Dr. Letecia L. Quinto and Mr. Alfredo B. Quinto, related by affinity to Dr. Gregorio Tercero De Guzman, Jr. and Dr. Loreto J. Gubatan, a dentist and brother of Atty.
 Conrado P. Gubatan, the group managed to deposit Five Hundred Thousand Pesos (P 500,000.00) with the Central Bank and this amount was the minimum paid-up capital required of a thrift bank at that time.

 In August of 1976, the first staff of the bank led by Dr. and Mrs. Gregorio Tercero De Guzman, Jr. underwent a 15-day training at the Central Bank Training Institute.
 The basic training course was specially designed for employees of savings and loan associations, one of three categories of thrift banks.